 The wetwell HCVS will include means to monitor the status of the vent system in the MCR.
 Included in the current design of the reliable hardened vent (RHV) are control switches in the MCR with valve position indication.
 Following load shed, the installed HCVS Battery and nitrogen supply provides for operation of the system for 24 hours.
-Beyond the first 24 hours, the ability to maintain these valves open or closed will be provided with replaceable nitrogen bottles and FLEX generators.
+Beyond the first 24 hours, the ability to maintain these valves open or closed will be provided with replaceable nitrogen bottles and FLEX PGs.

-The wetwell HCVS will include indications for vent pipe pressure, temperature, and effluent radiation levels at the MCR.
+The wetwell HCVS will include indications in the MCR for vent pipe temperature, and effluent radiation levels.
 Other important information on the status of supporting systems, such as power source status and pneumatic supply pressure, will also be included in the design and located to support HCVS operation.
-The wetwell HCVS includes existing containment pressure and wetwell level indication in the MCR to monitor vent operation.
+The wetwell HCVS includes existing Drywell pressure and Suppression Pool level indication in the MCR to monitor vent operation.
 This monitoring instrumentation provides the indication from the MCR as per Requirement 1.2.4 and will be designed for sustained operation during an ELAP event.